This article will help you quickly compare and evaluate the best business process management (BPM) tools and other process management software.

 – Process Description Capture: Do the tools provide ways to explain process descriptions beyond text (like attachments, visual/presentation elements, videos)?
 Is it easy to update descriptions and notify those affected?

 – Coding Specifications: How much, if any, complex coding is required for the software to be fully customizable and fully functionable.
 Are there low code options for non-technical users?
 Are their complex features open for customization by programmers?

 - Integrations: Is it easy to connect with other tools?
 Any pre-built integrations?
 Can it import documents from other software?
 Can it export documents in a variety of formats?

 - Value for $: How appropriate is the price for the features, capabilities, and use case?
-Is pricing clear, transparent and flexible?
+Is pricing clear, transparent, and flexible?
 Do they offer any try-before-you-buy options?

-Overviews Of The Business Process Management Tools Software
+Overviews Of The 10 Best BPM Tools

 Here’s a brief description of each of the business process automation tools that are featured on this top 10 list.